thejoshyee/image-uploader/README.md

 ## Overview

-This app is an image uploader App using React.
+This app is an image uploader App using the PERN stack - PostgreSQL, Express, React, and NodeJS.

 <!-- ![screenshot](https://user-images.githubusercontent.com/16707738/92399059-5716eb00-f132-11ea-8b14-bcacdc8ec97b.png) -->